Make the most of those rainy days and treat the kids to some of the best indoor activities in Leeds.

 The Little Bookshop

 The Little Bookshop is a great place to take the kids if you’re looking for things to do indoors.
 It’s the city’s only dedicated children’s bookshop and there are loads of great reads inside – but it’s not just good for shopping.
-They hold traditional storytelling sessions every day at 11:30am, so you can sit back and relax while their friendly staff regale the kids with stories of fairytale lands.
+They hold traditional storytelling sessions regularly, so you can sit back and relax while their friendly staff regale the kids with stories of fairytale lands.
 They have a cafe here too, with fun food for the kids and delicious dishes for mum and dad.

 The Little Bookshop, 47 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.